luckytiger1/luckytiger1/README.md

 ### I'm a Software Developer!

-- 🌱 I’m currently learning Python and PHP
+- 🌱 I’m currently learning Python, PHP and Java
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: